Skip to main content

 “Me too.”
 He said, opening his arms as her eyes widened a little and she stared at the open door of the study room.

 He frowned at her stare and shook his head as she walked into his embrace, putting her head on his chest, where his heartbeat was and closing her eyes.
-Aniruddha placed his hand on her vermillion-clad head and his chin over her hairline as he smiled.
-At that moment they remembered the very first time, under very different circumstances they had shared a hug and a journey that transpired thereafter changed their lives forever.
+Aniruddha placed his hand on her vermilion-clad head and his chin over her hairline as he smiled.
+At that moment, they remembered the very first time, under very different circumstances, they had shared a hug, and a journey that transpired thereafter changed their lives forever.
 Aniruddha and Bondita were finally home again.

 Comments